 - Please bank remotely or use our drive up if you are feeling ill or have been exposed to COVID-19.

-- Mask usage is strongly encouraged.
+- Mask usage is required at all branches.
 When you enter, you will be asked to briefly lower your mask and look into the camera before proceeding.
-If not using a mask, please cover your coughs and sneezes.

 - Due to social distancing guidelines, a limited number of members will be allowed into each lobby at a time.